Presidential Directives on Cybersecurity and AI

 - Initiative #12.
 Define the Federal role of extending cybersecurity into critical infrastructure domains.

-On June 5, 2014, the NSA released National Security Presidential Directive 54 (“NSPD 54”) to EPIC after nearly five years of FOIA litigation.
-NSPD 54 is the foundational legal document outlining the Comprehensive National Cybersecurity Initiative (CNCI), the federal government’s effort to coordinate cybersecurity policy across federal law enforcement, intelligence and executive agencies, as well as with other law enforcement agencies and the private sector.
-The previously-classified document reveals the underlying legal authority for sweeping changes to federal cybersecurity that have taken place over the last five years.
-Additionally, NSPD 54 contains significant differences from the previously-released description of the CNCI.
-For the first time, the public now has access to the document empowering federal agencies to share cybersecurity information, develop offensive cyber programs and improve automated and predictive cyber technologies.
-NSPD 54 provides the public with an explanation of the government’s legal and policy choices regarding cybersecurity and reveals new information about the government’s coordinated cybersecurity efforts.
+On June 5, 2014, the NSA released National Security Presidential Directive 54 (“NSPD 54”) to EPIC after nearly five years of FOIA litigation in EPIC v.
+NSA.
+NSPD 54 outlined the Comprehensive National Cybersecurity Initiative (CNCI), the federal government’s effort to coordinate cybersecurity policy across federal law enforcement, intelligence and executive agencies, as well as with other law enforcement agencies and the private sector.
+The previously-classified document revealed the underlying legal authority for sweeping changes to federal cybersecurity.
+Additionally, NSPD 54 contained significant differences from the previously-released description of the CNCI.
+For the first time, the public had access to the document empowering federal agencies to share cybersecurity information, develop offensive cyber programs and improve automated and predictive cyber technologies.
+NSPD 54 provided the public with an explanation of the government’s legal and policy choices regarding cybersecurity.

 National Security Presidential Directive 38 (NSPD 38)